Cosmological free-free emission from dark matter halos in the $\Lambda$CDM model: Conclusion

-\acknowledgements This work is supported by Japan Society for the Promotion of Science~(JSPS) KAKENHI Grants No.~JP20J22260 (K.T.A), and No.~JP21K03533 and ~JP21H05459 (H.T).
+\acknowledgements This work is supported by the Japan Society for the Promotion of Science~(JSPS) KAKENHI Grants No.~JP20J22260 (K.T.A.), No.~JP21K03533, and No.~JP21H05459 (H.T.).